-Beginning in 2013 with a comprehensive construction and renovation plan for six academic buildings, and continuing with new opportunities for curricular expansion, Davidson is embarking—thanks to the generous investment of The Duke Endowment—on a 10-year plan to remake the model of liberal arts education.
+Beginning in 2013 with a comprehensive construction and renovation plan for six academic buildings, and continuing with new opportunities for curricular expansion, Davidson is embarking on a 10-year plan to remake the model of liberal arts education.
 The first step in creating the Academic Neighborhood will be the renovation of Martin Chemistry and construction of a new building.